Communist Party of Quebec: Origins

 The Communists therefore began organizing in the area with Quebec as part of a department of the CPC, at times joined with northern Ontario.
 By the end of the 1920s an active group had made something of break-through in the Jewish community of Montreal and elsewhere among some French-speaking workers across Quebec, organizing needle-trade workers.
 There was also an active group of the Young Communist League and the Young Pioneers.
 A number of important leaders of the CPC, including future YCL and then party leader William Kashtan, came out of the Montreal organization.
 By 1927, the CPC had begun to also focus on political activity among French-Canadian workers in Quebec, recruiting and training new cadres for the Party.
 In 1928, Georges Dubois joined the party and became the French-Canadian organizer with other leaders like Buhay.

 The late 1920s were an important period of ideological turmoil, debate and discussion and clarification of the Party programme for the CPC.
 Likewise, with the help of the Comintern, the CPC began to better understand the unequal and oppressed situation of the French-Canadian people in Canada and began to demand that the rights of French speakers be recognized.

-In July 1930, during the Great Depression, the party stepped up its visibility by presenting E. Simard, a blacksmith, as the first Communist candidate in the federal elections running in Maisonneuve, Montreal.
+In July 1930, during the Great Depression, the party stepped up its visibility by presenting E. Simard, a blacksmith, as the first Communist candidate in the 1930 Canadian federal election running in Maisonneuve, Montreal.
 Simard's programme characterized the Communist platform of the time, demanding employment insurance reform, public health care, and immediate action on the unemployed.
 Party organizer Georges Dubois was arrested by the police during the campaign.
 The party organized a demonstration against the arrest at Viger Square, the police brutally disperse the hundreds of protesting workers.